Towards Architecture-Agnostic Untrained Network Priors for Image Reconstruction with Frequency Regularization: Experiments

 \subsection{Implementation Details}

-The base architecture we evaluated on are N-level encoder-decoder architectures as used in the original DIP, with each level consisting of two consecutive convolutions, nearest neighbor up-sampling, ReLU activation function, batch normalization \citep{ioffe2015batch} and zero padding.
-Skip connections are implemented via concatenation.
+Without loss of generality, the base architectures considered in our work are N-level encoder-decoder architectures with full skip connections.
 The architectures are isotropic with the same width and kernel size throughout the layers.
-All evaluated architectures are trained for 3000 iterations using mean absolute error (MAE) and Adam optimizer with a learning rate of 0.008.
-The results from the last iteration are reported.
-We additionally evaluated two commonly used regularizers for combating overfitting: TV and L2.
-Hyperparameters are carefully chosen for each regularization method. $\lambda$ is set to \(1\) for Lipschitz regularizer, $0.001$ for TV regularizer, and $1e^{-5}$ for \(\ell_2\) regularizers.
-The noise input is drawn from a uniform distribution $z\sim\mathcal{U}(0,1)$.
-The filter size of the Gaussian blur was set to 3 and the sigma value was uniformly chosen from $[0.5, 2.0]$ for every slice in all the experiments.
-Peak signal-to-noise ratio (PSNR) and structural similarity index (SSIM) are used for quantitative evaluation.
-The training was conducted with one GPU (TITAN X, 12GB).
+All evaluated architectures are trained for 3k iterations using mean absolute error and Adam optimizer \cite{kingma2014adam} with a learning rate of 0.008.
+Unless otherwise specified, the results at the last iteration are reported.
+The input is drawn from a uniform distribution $z\sim\mathcal{U}(0,1)$.
+The filter size of the Gaussian blur was set to 5 and the sigma value was randomly sampled from $[0.5, 2.0]$ for every slice. $M$ and $\beta$ for the Kaiser-based upsamplers are chosen to be $\{15\times N-1, 5\}$ and $\{5\times N\}$ for knee data ($N$ denotes the nth-level), and $\{5\times N\}$ and $\{5\times N\}$ for brain data, respectively. $\lambda$ is set to \(1\) for the Lipschitz regularizer.